 A series of notices are used to keep owners and tenants informed as to displacement status, rights, eligibility (or lack of eligibility) for relocation assistance, and to provide required notices involving time limits.
-All notices sent to the owner and/or tenant will be personally served or sent by certified registered first-class mail, return receipt requested and.
+All notices sent to the owner and/or tenant will be personally served or sent by certified registered first-class mail, return receipt requested and through regular class mail.
 Notices will provide the name and phone number of the SCOR Program Manager and/or Buyout Case Manager that may be contacted for questions or additional assistance.
 All required URA notices shall be delivered to lawful tenants only.
 URA notices are based on HUD's Handbook 1378 and the URA Regulations and generally include:

-- General Information Notice (GIN)

-- HUD URA Brochure

-- Notice of Eligibility
+General Information Notice (GIN) HUD URA Brochure Notice of Eligibility Ninety-Day Notice

-- 90-Day Notice

 Other notices such as Notice of Non-Displacement Notice, Move-In Notice, and Notice of Intent to Acquire may be sent when applicable and necessary.
 SCOR will evaluate each landlord/tenant's notification needs on a case-by-case basis to determine the exact notices that must be distributed.
+All Notices are available to SCOR subrecipients.